coleifer/huey/docs/api.rst

         yet.
 If you want to wait for the result, specify ``blocking=True``.
         This will loop, backing off up to the provided ``max_delay``, until the value is ready or the ``timeout`` is reached.
-If the ``timeout`` is reached before the result is ready, a :py:class:`HueyException` will be raised.
+If the ``timeout`` is reached before the result is ready, a :py:class:`ResultTimeout` will be raised.

         .. seealso::